marioposada/react-native-starwars-app/README.md

 <h1 align="center">  React Native StarWars App  </h1>

 # Description
-Appfood is an App coded in React Native using the StarWars API.
+Appstarwars is an App coded in React Native using the StarWars API.

 ## Build Setup